dennisdevey/nightmare/README.md

+For this we will be using the awesome Nightmare Repo and working through it one section at a time.
+This will be largely self-guided, but contains writeups.

 # Nightmare

 Nightmare is an intro to binary exploitation / reverse engineering course based around ctf challenges.
 I call it that because it's a lot of people's nightmare to get hit by weaponized 0 days, which these skills directly translate into doing that type of work (plus it's a really cool song).